-The PHA staff member who views the original document must make a photocopy, annotate the copy with the name of the person who provided the document and the date the original was viewed, and sign the copy.
+The PHA staff member who views the original document must make a photocopy.

-Any family self-certifications must be made in a format acceptable to the PHA and must be signed in the presence of a PHA representative or PHA notary public.
+Any family self-certifications must be made in a format acceptable to the PHA and must be signed by the family member whose information or status is being verified.